vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 Firstly, it increases your overall security.

-Secondly, it allows for role differentiation: The individual (*or process*) who submits the secret doesn’t have to know its actual content; instead, they work with the encrypted version.
+Secondly, it allows for role differentiation: The individual (*or process*) who submits the secret doesn't have to know its actual content; instead, they work with the encrypted version.

-Consequently, even if an impostor tries to mimic this individual, they wouldn’t be able to decipher the secret’s true value, drastically reducing potential avenues for attack.
+Consequently, even if an impostor tries to mimic this individual, they wouldn't be able to decipher the secret's true value, drastically reducing potential avenues for attack.

 ## About the Encryption Process